-1. Administering the Commercial Register
+1. Administering the Business Register

-Administering and monitoring the Commercial Register (Handelsregister in Dutch) to ensure reliable information is our core business.
+Administering and monitoring the Business Register (Handelsregister in Dutch) to ensure reliable information is our core business.
 All businesses and legal entities in the Netherlands are registered in the digital database.
 This enables entrepreneurs to find out with whom exactly they are doing business.
-In addition, the public authorities and other organisations can request business information from the Commercial Register, search for business partners or validate any information received.
+In addition, the public authorities and other organisations can request business information from the Business Register, search for business partners or validate any information received.

 2. Providing information

 What does starting a business involve?
 How should entrepreneurs draw up an export plan?
 Entrepreneurs can contact us for expert advice and customised information on the main entrepreneurial topics – from starting your own company to financing, innovating and expanding in the Netherlands and beyond its borders.
 We distribute information digitally through our website, webinars and apps, and individually through our e-consulting and telephone advisory services.
 In addition, we regularly organise regional events and meetings.

 Gathering ideas, monitoring trends, innovating: how do entrepreneurs stay alert?
 KVK advises and supports entrepreneurs in developing and implementing innovations.
 We organise projects such as Innovation Day, the KVK Innovation Top 100 and the KVK Hackathon to promote innovation in the Netherlands in collaboration with entrepreneurs, the public authorities and knowledge institutions.
 We also support the public authorities in setting up programmes aimed at enhancing the regional innovation climate.